Characteristics of a top-tier education and research university

 The undergraduate minor in global health technologies

-The Department of Bioengineering collaborates with a number of departments to offer Rice undergraduate students a minor in global health technologies (GLHT) through the Beyond Traditional Borders (BTB) initiative and the Rice 360°: Institute for Global Health Technologies.
-Rice 360°'s educational programs, like BTB, are designed to engage undergraduates directly in solving global health challenges.
+The Department of Bioengineering collaborates with a number of departments to offer Rice undergraduate students a minor in global health technologies (GLHT) through the Rice 360°: Institute for Global Health.
+Rice 360°'s educational programs are designed to engage undergraduates directly in solving global health challenges.